gstoyano/target-dev.en/help/dev/implement/client-side/atjs/target-atjs-versions.md

 **Date:** July 14, 2016

-* Provides at.js a timeout for the Visitor Id Service, which is independent of the service’s own timeout.
+* Provides at.js a timeout for the Visitor Id Service, which is independent of the service's own timeout.
 * Corrects an issue in 0.9.0 that impacted implementations using at.js on some pages and mbox.js (now deprecated) on other pages.
 * If you use Adobe Analytics as your activity's reporting source, you do not need to specify a tracking server during activity creation if you are using mbox.js version 61 (or later) or at.js version 0.9.1 (or later).
 The at.js library automatically sends tracking server values to Target.
 During activity creation, you can leave the Tracking Server field empty on the Goals & Settings page.